tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/操作指南/表管理操作_intl.md

 ![](https://main.qcloudimg.com/raw/2eaf1354fa096c07cc579fbfd8840d00.png)

 ### Batch scaling
-1. On the **Table Management** page, select the table to be scaled, and click **Batch Scaling** to enter the scaling page.
+1. On the **Table Management** page, select the table to be scaled, and click **Scale tables** to enter the scaling page.
 ![](https://main.qcloudimg.com/raw/acbf433bfc0d540e3995c1e9e5efc786.png)
 2. Set the table information.
-Select the table to be scaled, set **Capacity**, **Reserved Read** and **Reserved Write** as needed, and click **Next**.
+Select the table to be scaled, set **Storage**, **Reserved Read** and **Reserved Write** as needed, and click **Next**.
 ![](https://main.qcloudimg.com/raw/68e83934d95ab7564db765d95df3778e.png)
 3. Confirm the table information, and then click **Submit**.
 ![](https://main.qcloudimg.com/raw/fd0a4619397346fc3b4bebe7deecc3c1.png)
 4. If the request is submitted successfully, a message indicating a successful submission is returned.
-After the table is scheduled, the batch scaling operation is completed.
+After the system has completed processing, the batch scaling operation will be complete.
 ![](https://main.qcloudimg.com/raw/b46cff256db192ea952877a2f4ddf177.png)

 ### Batch rollback